-In order to accommodate a more efficient implementation, the word2vec algorithm is slightly different than what we have described so far.
-But its core remains the same and it has been represented in the schema below
+In order to allow a more efficient implementation, the details of the word2vec algorithm are slightly different than our description.
+However, the basic idea, represented in the picture below, is correct.

-One interesting fact about word embedding is that it allows to build accurate natural language processing models even if one does not have very large text datasets at hand but can exploit transfer learning.
+One interesting fact about word embedding is that it allows to build accurate natural language processing models even without large text datasets at hand but can exploit transfer learning.
 With transfer learning it is possible to take advantage of the word representations learned from large amounts of non-labeled text.
 Such representations can then be reused for the task at hand, for which a smaller dataset – or no dataset at all – is available.